sass/sass/accepted/module-system.md

 The `module-variables()` function takes a `$module` parameter, which must be a string that matches the namespace of a `@use` rule in the current source file.
-It returns a map from variable names defined in the module loaded by that rule (as quoted strings, without `$`) to the current values of those variables.
+It returns a map from variable names (with all `_`s converted to `-`s) defined in the module loaded by that rule (as quoted strings, without `$`) to the current values of those variables.

+> Variable names are normalized to use hyphens so that callers can safely work
+> with underscore-separated libraries using this function the same as they can
+> when referring to variables directly.

 Note that (like the existing `*-defined()` functions), this function's behavior depends on the lexical context in which it's invoked.